 Robert Alda (father of Alan Alda) turns in a great performance as George Gershwin, as does Joan Leslie as his fictionalized love interest Julie Adams.

 Strong performances were also turned in by Morris Carnovsky as George Gershwin’s father, Albert Bassermann as his fictionalized teacher Professor Franck (perhaps patterned in part after both Charles Hambitzer and Rubin Goldmark), and Herbert Rudley as Ira Gershwin.

 And then there’s the wonderful music of George Gershwin throughout the film, including much of An American in Paris, a personal favorite of mine.
 I’ll bet you’ll hear familiar songs that you didn’t even know were written by Gershwin!

 I loved this movie.
-Unfortunately, it is not available through either Netflix or Amazon streaming, but you can purchase a high-quality DVD for $12.99 from Warner Brothers.
+Unfortunately, it is not available through either Netflix or Amazon streaming, but you can purchase a DVD through several sources.

 If you don’t know much about George Gershwin, this movie is a good starting point.
 After you watch it, I guarantee you’ll want to learn more about the real George Gershwin and his music.
 Enjoy!